 Integrated Flight Training Disadvantages

-- More expensive than the modular route.
+- Usually it’s much more expensive than the modular pilot training route.

 Modular Flight Training Overview